nlnxfkl/TC-enhanced_Cross-correlation_Function/README.md

 ## Usage
 ### Setting of input files
 * The number of time steps in observation data (referred to as matrix B in the paper) and the number of templates are defined in `./data/parameter_setting.dat`.
+* In our implementation, the number of timesteps of observation data has to be a multiple of 256.
 ```
 $ cat ./data/paramter_setting.dat
 the number of timesteps of observation data